 Living above a business

 If you are the responsible person for a business that also provides living accommodation, you have the responsibility of keeping people sleeping at those premises safe from fire.
-Fire safety legislation is in place for sleeping accommodation above a business and fire detection MUST be in place.
-Our firefighters have attended a number of fires at businesses, such as fast food outlets, pubs, takeaways, cafes and restaurants, where people were sleeping at the premises.
+This might include a fast food outlet with a flat on the storey above Our firefighters have attended a number of fires at businesses, such as these and including pubs, takeaways, cafes and restaurants, where people were sleeping at the premises.

-One of the most common finds at these fires is that the accommodation is accessed by a single unprotected staircase from the main public or kitchen area of the building.
+One of the most common layouts found at these fires is that the accommodation is accessed by a single unprotected staircase (i.e. not enclosed with fire resisting construction) from the main public or kitchen area of the building.
 This type of escape route is not acceptable and is a risk to life.

 Did you know?

-60 minute protection floors, ceilings and walls from commercial to residential is a requirement - that means if you live in a flat above commercial premises, it should be able to hold back the fire for 60 minutes before fire spreads to your accommodation.
+Floors, ceilings, and walls between commercial and residential premises are required to have a 60-minute fire resistance period.
+This means that if you live in a flat above a commercial premises, it should be able to hold back the fire for 60 minutes before fire spreads to your accommodation.
 Often through inspections, we find exit routes blocked with excess stock items, rubbish or cleaning materials.

 Fire doors and escape routes really matter

-What must I do, am I responsible for putting legislation in place?
+What must I do, am I responsible for putting fire safety measures in place?

 If you own or manage the premises then this is your responsibility.
 The Fire Safety Order 2005 makes you responsible for taking steps to protect the people using your premises from the risk of fire.
-Check your tenancy agreement to see if it states who is responsible for fire safety within the building.
+Your lease and tenancy agreement should state who is responsible for fire safety within the building.

 Reducing the dangers